EU Agrees Deal To Tame Internet Wild West - UrduPoint

 The legislation had faced lobbying from the tech companies and intense debate over the extent of freedom of speech.

-Tech giants have been repeatedly called out for failing to police their platforms -- a New Zealand terrorist attack that was live-streamed on Facebook in 2019 caused global outrage, and the chaotic insurrection in the US last year was promoted online.
+- Obligations for large platforms - Tech giants have been repeatedly called out for failing to police their platforms -- a 2019 New Zealand terror attack live-streamed on Facebook caused global outrage, and the chaotic insurrection in the US last year was promoted online.

 The dark side of the internet also includes e-commerce platforms filled with counterfeit or defective products.